My Calling- To Grok

 }

 I’m about 90-100% certain I misspelled previous.
 Ignoring that, here we can see Floyd-Warshall algorithm implemented.
-I don’t fully understand how it works.
-I’ve read that the ‘extension’ element is simulating whether or not the shortest path from i to j will go through k; but at this hour of the morning I still can’t quite wrap my head around how it works.
-Something to learn for the new school year.
+I’m still wrapping my head around how it works; but my best understanding is the ‘extension’ method is simulating whether or not the shortest path from i to j will go through k.
+There’s a bit more to it, but it’s too early in the morning to worry about that.

-The distinct verticies are passed as an out parameter to the caller, so that they have the map from index to year available to them.
+The distinct vertices are passed as an out parameter to the caller, so that they have the map from index to year available to them.

 years.Add(startingYear);